andrewvc/avc-blog/_posts/2012-05-14-vertx-nodejs-on-ropes.md

 While the JVM and Java have had what is one of the [highest performance reactor implementations around](http://vertxproject.wordpress.com/2012/05/09/vert-x-vs-node-js-simple-http-benchmarks/) in Netty--which predates Node.js by years--they've been lacking a good language to go with their good reactor.
 Additionally, few developers actually like the Java language, and Netty, while well architected and quite fast, requires a staggering amount of boilerplate code to write even simple servers in.
 The learning curve is slow and painful.

 The secret sauce is in Vert.x's leveraging of the high performance implementations of Ruby, Javascript, and Groovy, integrating them into a single Vert.x executable.
 They've figured out a way to let developers write high-performance code on the JVM without knowing much about the JVM or its ecosystem at all.
 Vert.x can run *any* of those languages directly.
-Furthermore, since Virt.x is just a library, any JVM language can leverage it.
+Furthermore, since Vert.x is just a library, any JVM language can leverage it.
 On top of that, the entire universe of JVM libraries, concurrency APIs, and tooling is available to developers.

-I'm also glad to see that Virt.x has made [documentation](http://vertx.io/docs.html) a high priority.
+I'm also glad to see that Vert.x has made [documentation](http://vertx.io/docs.html) a high priority.
 Many open-source projects flounder here, failing to pick up steam as users too confused to use it.
 By building a great site and set of docs they've set themselves up for success.

 Additionally, for those who are even more keen on high concurrency, Vert.x plays well with Scala and Clojure.
 These are both languages that were designed for multicore, something that cannot be said for JavaScript.